The Paperboard Packaging Industry: An Overview

 PPC serves the $8.8 billion industry that prints images on paper-based substrates that are then converted into commercial packaging.
 Our membership encompasses approximately 80% of all paper-based packaging manufactured in the United States and includes several Canadian firms.
 These companies produce folding cartons, rigid boxes, rigid cylinders, and folding cartons converted from micro-flute corrugate and finished with printed paperboard top sheets.

-Between 2012 and 2016, the industry is expected to grow at an average annual rate of 2.4% in sales, 0.5% in tons.
-The average value per ton per year is expected to rise 3.9%.1
+In the five year period between 2013 and 2017, the industry is expected to grow at an average annual rate of 1.1% in sales, 0.8% in tons.
+The average value per ton per year is expected to rise 0.2%.1

 While we do not have any solid data to confirm the following (because sales data is not readily available), PPC’s best sophisticated guess is that these 14 companies represent the largest companies in our “space.”
 This list likely contains at least eight of the top ten, and possibly all of the top ten.